pegasystems/charlatan/README.md

 can be known product like etcd, consul, etc. or own highly available service.

 Charlatan provides two options to use Kafka without zookeeper:
-1. In stead of Zookeeper Kafka communicates with the different server using Zookeeper messaging protocol.
+1. Instead of Zookeeper Kafka communicates with the different server using Zookeeper messaging protocol.
 This option was implemented in ***Charlatan-server*** sub-project.
-2. In stead of Zookeeper driver Kafka uses Charlatan adapter that stores all zookeeper related information in the relational database.
+2. Instead of Zookeeper driver Kafka uses Charlatan adapter that stores all zookeeper related information in the relational database.
 In this case Kafka doesn't need other running service and database can play the role of the highly available service.
 This option was implemented in
 ***Charlatan-adapter*** sub-project.